 The internal capital adequacy assessment process (ICAAP) and capital planning constitute a central part of the Bank's management of its strategic business and risk management plan for the future.
 The capital planning process includes evaluating the impact of the strategic and business goals on the risk profile and on the Corporation's required capital.
 The conservative capital targets which were determined summarize the Board of Directors' assessment of the Bank's capital adequacy, with reference to the forward looking business plan, the defined risk, the risk environment, the corporate governance and the Bank's financial position.
 The considerations which led the Board of Directors to decide on the foregoing capital targets included the strategic plan for continued focus on business activities in the household segment, which constitutes approximately 90% of the activity and has a low risk profile, primarily due to the average amount of credit per borrower, and the great deal of distribution in the credit portfolio.
-Additionally, approximately 90% of the Bank's credit portfolios are secured by real collateral, primarily residential apartments, with low LTV ratios.
-Additionally, due to its size, the Bank does not constitute a systemic risk.
-The capital targets were determined in consideration of the Bank's risk appetite and its desire to meet the minimum capital ratios, including in case of the materialization of extreme scenarios, based on a forward looking approach, while taking into account the requirements of the Bank of Israel.
+Additionally, approximately 90% of the Bank's risk appetite and its desire to meet the minimum capital targets were determined in consideration of the Bank's risk appetite and its desire to meet the minimum capital ratios, including in case of the materialization of extreme scenarios, based on a forward looking approach, while taking into account the requirements of the Bank of Israel.